aditya-bhuyan/pages/INSTRUCTIONS.md

 - Code change in HomeController
   * Add a Logger from slf4j api
   * Add  debug,warn,trace,info and error messages in getPage() method
+- Few logging properties are added in application.properties.
+Run your application and verify the logs
+- Comment the log properties from application.properties
 - Add logback.xml under resources folder with basic logging configuration for FILE and STDOUT appender
   ```xml
   <?xml version = "1.0" encoding = "UTF-8"?>